zeshuaro/LinkedRW/README.md

 # LinkedRW

-A simple CLI for you to create your resume using the [Awesome CV](https://github.com/posquit0/Awesome-CV) template, and your personal website using the [Dev Portfolio](https://github.com/RyanFitzgerald/devportfolio) template based on your LinkedIn profile.
+A simple CLI for you to create your resume using the [Awesome CV](https://github.com/posquit0/Awesome-CV) template, and your personal website using the [Dev Portfolio](https://github.com/RyanFitzgerald/devportfolio) template, based on your LinkedIn profile.

 ## Installation